Breaking Down The Final Trailer For ‘Avengers: Endgame’ – What Is New? Where Is Everyone? What’s Hidden?

 Marvel dropped one on everyone on Thursday morning with the release of the final poster and second/final trailer for Avengers: Endgame.
-The movie is due in theaters on April 26, 2019, and even though fans have received a good five or six minutes of footage, but that is nothing compared to what’s coming next month.
+The movie is due in theaters on April 26, and even though fans have received a good five or six minutes of footage, that is nothing compared to what’s coming next month.
 With this final trailer, though, let’s break it all down and figure out what we see.

 For those who have not yet seen Avengers: Infinity War, there are going to be spoilers ahead for that film.
 There are no spoilers for Endgame as nothing is being discussed other than what can be easily seen in the trailers.

 As presented by Marvel, the new trailer gives us a brand new feel of things very old.
-The trailer takes a look back at the history of the Marvel Cinematic Universe and everything that has happened to lead Captain America, Iron Man, Thor, and others to this point.
+The trailer takes a look back at the history of the Marvel Cinematic Universe and everything that has happened to lead Captain America, Iron Man, Thor, and others up to this point.

 Honestly, it’s almost rather heartbreaking to see some of the moments from the past and what could possibly happen in Endgame.
 Of course, all may end up turning out alright, but only time will tell.